 My friend Seth and I were conversing about how we could use Slack more in this way.
 What information could we have delivered to us?
 What could we include that would eliminate a need for this?
 Productivity is always a discussion that needs to be revisited, but you need to have a discussion about why you need something, if it can be thrifted from your daily life, or if you can make it better.

 Seth came up with a brilliant idea: What if we could take several things — calendar, tasks, and notes — and combine them into one note into a specific channel, and that’s the first thing we look at in the morning.
-This would be run before settling in for bed, so that you can capture those last minute thoughts before
+This would be run before settling in for bed, so that you can capture those last minute thoughts before passing out sleeping.

 And with so many things that Seth and I talk about, it sparked some thoughts of how this could happen.
 After a little bit of time, I had a general concept of what I call “The Daily”.